 It is written by an external management entity or the SME.
 Changes take effect as soon as practical in the implementation.

 This attribute when true, indicates that the capability of the STA to operate Unsolicited PAD with external networks is enabled.
 The capability is disabled otherwise."

 DEFVAL {false}

 ::= { dot11StationConfigEntry <ANA> }

-dot11EncapsulatedPADActivated OBJECT-TYPE

-SYNTAX TruthValue

-MAX-ACCESS read-write

-STATUS current

-DESCRIPTION

-"This is a control variable.

-It is written by an external management entity or the SME.
-Changes take effect as soon as practical in the implementation.

-This attribute when true, indicates that the capability of the STA to operate Encapsulated PAD with external networks is enabled.
-The capability is disabled otherwise."

-DEFVAL {false}

-::= { dot11StationConfigEntry <ANA> }